groucho75/alo-easymail/readme.txt

 = 2.7.0 =
 * Added: an option to remove subscribers when the related users are deleted
+* Added: list of clicked urls in newsletter report
 * Fixed: a CRSF/XSS vulnerability in options page, credits to Mohsen Lotfi (fox_one_fox_one)
 * Fixed: a type in English strings: 'e-email' now become 'e-mail'
 * Fixed: the preview-newsletter-in-theme now show the most recent between autosaved and saved versions